jeremiah-tay/mental_health_agentic_chatbot/README.md

 ```

 Add the following environment variables to `.env`:
+- You will have to use your own OpenAI API KEY
-The rest of the keys, please refer to the appendix section of our group report to obtain them
+- The rest of the keys, please refer to the appendix section of our group report.
 ```env
 # OpenAI Configuration
 OPENAI_API_KEY=your_openai_api_key_here